magepeopleteam/mage-eventpress/readme.txt

   With this addon, Event Manager and Tickets Selling Plugin for WooCommerce Plugin's Ticket QTY can manage a Common QTY or Global QTY.
 Default QTY works with Ticket type's QTY but with this addon you can easily manage a common quantity.

 👉[Event Review And Rating Addon](https://mage-people.com/product/review-and-rating-addon-for-event-manager/)👈 This is the Event Rating and Review Addon.
-With this addon, admin can enable review and rating section for each event.
-Admin can also setup who can setup review for each event.
+With this addon, the admin can enable a review and rating section for each event.
+Admin can also set up who can set up reviews for each event.

 👉[Event Seat Plan Addon](https://mage-people.com/product/seat-plan-addon-for-event-manager/)👈 This plugin allows you to sell tickets with different seat plans.
 You can map out the seats in a flexible way and set different prices for each seat plan.